thnaeff/CommandOP/README.md

 <p>
 Command line parsing prepares command line arguments (http://en.wikipedia.org/wiki/Command-line_argument#Arguments) in a way that they are easily accessible by program logic, including different validation steps to ensure the command line arguments match the requirements.
-Following steps are needed:
+Following steps are needed:<br />
-1. Defining the possible arguments (and defining if they are mandatory, boolean, ...)
+1. Defining the possible arguments (and defining if they are mandatory, boolean, ...)<br />
-2. Processing the text which is passed via the command line, making it easily accessible (parsing and validation)
+2. Processing the text which is passed via the command line, making it easily accessible (parsing and validation)<br />
 3. Program logic using the parsed result (Retreaving values, checking for the exisence of parameters, ...)<br />
 Steps 1 and 3 have to be implemented in the user code.
 Step 2 is done with CommandOP.
 </p>